Abdul-AA/Life-Expectancy/README.md

 - The categorical variable 'status' was one-hot encoded.
 - Scaling was not applied to the numeric variables because decision tree is robust to feature scale
 - 'Year' and 'Country' were dropped from the dataset because, given the use case, we are not interested in temporal patterns.
 Additionally, using 'Country' as a feature may lead to overly optimistic results due to information leakage, as we are trying to predict a nation's life expectancy based on specific factors.
 - All preprocessing steps were first explored individually to assess their impact.
-They were then incorporated into a pipeline with the model to avoid information leakage during training and ensure consistency with the test set.
+They were then incorporated into a pipeline with the model to ensure consistency with the test set.

 ### Model Approach
 A decision tree model was selected.
 A base model was initially created with a maximum depth of 5.
 Subsequently, a grid search was conducted to determine the optimal combination of maximum depth, minimum sample leaf, and minimum sample split.
 The hyperparameter grid was tailored to avoid a complex decision tree—meaning a relatively low maximum tree depth and relatively high maximum sample split and leaf.